OData/odata.net/README.md

 ### Testing

 Each solution contains some test projects.
 Please open it, build it and run all the tests in the test explorer.
-For running tests within Microsoft.OData.Full.sln and Microsoft.OData.E2E.sln, please open the solution in *Administrator* otherwise you will not have the permission to start the test services in IIS express.
+For running tests within Microsoft.OData.Full.sln and Microsoft.OData.E2E.sln, you will need to have *SQL Express installed* and you must open the solution as *Administrator*.
+Visual Studio must be running administratively to have the permission to start the test services in IIS Express.
+You must have SQL Express installed because a test Entity Framework database is needed and it will be automatically initialized if it doesn't exist.

 **One-click build and test script will be available in the future.*